santra11/UnsupervisedEcomsegmentation/README.md

 # E-commerce Segmentation

-Suppose I am a consultant for a Brazilian company "Olist" that offers sales solution on online marketplace.
-The company wants you to provide its e-commerce teams with customer segmentation that they can use on a daily basis for their communication campaign.
-In this project, I will use unsupervised machine  learning techniques (for example K Means, K-prototype, DBSCAN) to cluster the customer behaviour in terms of their spending.
+Suppose I am a consultant for the Brazilian company "Olist," which provides sales solutions for online marketplaces.
+The company seeks to enhance its e-commerce team's daily communication campaigns through effective customer segmentation.
+In this project, I will apply unsupervised machine learning techniques, such as K-Means, K-Prototype, and DBSCAN, to cluster customer behavior based on their spending patterns.